Maverick Framework

 Maverick is a model–view–controller (MVC) framework for the Java platform.

 Technology

-Maverick allows developing web applications in a very structured, modular and reusable way (thanks to its respect to the MVC pattern).
+Maverick supports structured and modular web application development through the MVC pattern.

 As is common Maverick uses a single servlet entry point.
 It concentrates on MVC logic leaving other technologies for presentation support.
 It is highly configurable, but can be difficult to manage in large applications.

 Maverick.NET

 Maverick.NET is a port that have been made of Maverick to the Microsoft .NET Framework.